-- If I can smell you from 10 feet that's too much. - If your smell stays with me after a hug that's too much. - If I still smell you after you have left the room, that's too much.
+- if I can smell you from 10 feet that's too much. - If your smell stays with me after a hug that's too much. - If I still smell you after you have left the room, that's too much.

-When one who wears too much cologne or perfume, it lingers on after a handshake.
-If you gave a hug of greeting, is the smell transferred to others clothing.
-Do you have to change seats if someone is within 5 feet of you because your eyes begin to water or your throat begins to itch?
+We had a gentleman visiting our church who wears too much cologne.
+It lingers on me after I shake his hand.
+If I gave him a hug of greeting, the smell transferred to my clothes.
+I have to change seats if he is within 5 feet of me because my eyes begin to water and my throat begins to itch.

-Even though, someone may be a visitor and not a volunteer, imagine your visitor being repelled by an overly smelly greeter.
-One cannot successfully fill the role of church usher when visitors and members are bothered by smells that are unnecessary.
-Therefore you must, surrender personal habits for the sake of not accidentally driving visitors away.
+Granted, he is a visitor and not a volunteer.
+But imagine your visitor being repelled by an overly smelly greeter.

+One cannot successfully fill the role of church usher when when church visitors and members are bothered by smells that are unnecessary.
+Surrender personal habits for the sake of not accidentally driving visitors away.